STOP GUESSING ABOUT YOUR GAME-WRITING CAREER

 HERE'S WHAT'S HAPPENING BEHIND THE SCENES:

-Between 40-75% of jobs in ANY industry - including games - are never posted publicly.
-Studios don't advertise them—they ask, "Who do you know who can do this?"
-When they have openings, they ask around for leads.
+Between 40-75% of jobs in ANY industry - including the games industry - are never posted publicly.
+Studios don't start by advertising—instead, they ask colleagues, "Do you know anybody who can do this?"
+When they have openings, they ask around for likely candidates.
 They reach out directly to writers they know.
-They put the word out among their friends.
+They put the word out to their friends.Â

 While everyone else is fishing in the wrong pond (public job boards), the real opportunities are showing up in groups of people who already know and trust each other.